 Carpet flooring is ideal compared to tiles, as the latter tends to be more slippery, especially when wet.
 It will be optimal to install grabbing mechanisms and handles at strategic points in their bedroom and within their living space, to assist them in going to and fro your home.

 As much as possible, give them access to the lawn or garden to exercise their leg muscles through short walks and stretches.
 It also helps free their mind of unhealthy thoughts if they busy themselves with plants and flowers.
+You can also check out transitional care provider for more great options.

 2. INTRODUCE AN IMPROVED ROUTINE